Getting ready for a big job interview?

 Action: I organized a brainstorming session where members presented their ideas with supporting data.
 Afterward, I facilitated a discussion focusing on the merits of each approach.
 Seeing that both ideas had value, I proposed a blended strategy, incorporating elements from both perspectives.

-Results: This hybrid approach settled the conflict and resulted in one of our most successful campaigns.
-The team appreciated the collaborative atmosphere, and it set a precedent for handling disagreements in the future.
+Results: This hybrid approach settled the conflict and resulted in one of our most successful campaigns, with a 35% increase in new clients.
+The team appreciated the collaborative atmosphere and it set a precedent for handling disagreements in the future.

 Situation: One member consistently missed deadlines and meetings on a project team at my last company.